brownerd/uuu-syntax/README.md

-## Extras!
-UUU- UI
+## Extras! urawsm- UI
-If you want to edit UUUr UI also, then install [UUU-UI]() and enjoy the same freedom to edit UUUr UI also.
+If you want to edit urawsmr UI also, then install [urawsm-UI]() and enjoy the same freedom to edit urawsmr UI also.

 ## Extras!
 Import and Export Syntax and UI
-If you want to export and import your Syntaxes and UIs, then install [UUU]().
+If you want to export and import your Syntaxes and UIs, then install [urawsm]().

 ![A screenshot of your theme](https://f.cloud.github.com/assets/69169/2289498/4c3cb0ec-a009-11e3-8dbd-077ee11741e5.gif)